DaftLimmy-zz/TwitchPopups/README.md

 ## COMMAND LIST

 - !alert: will display whatever text comes after the !alert command
-- !hotseat [@username]: will display the chat of the specified user from that point on
+- !spotlight [@username]: will display the chat of the specified user from that point on
 - !delete: will delete the popup
 - !anim [animation-name]: will show a popup of any animation htm file that is included in the animations folder